Review · Brain / focus

 Frequently asked questions

-Disclosing individual doses for bacopa, phosphatidylserine, DHA, GABA, green tea extract, and huperzine A would make the formula auditable.
-A third-party COA would also help.
+Printing individual doses for bacopa, phosphatidylserine, DHA, GABA, green tea extract, and huperzine A would let buyers verify potency, and a third-party certificate of analysis would add confidence.